satya9500/satya9500/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning everything.
+- 🌱 I’m currently learning Ruby on Rails.
-- 🤔 Currently Strengthening my Data strcutures and Algorithms.
+- 🤔 Strengthening my Data strcutures and Algorithms.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 How to reach me: satya.prakash9500@gmail.com